Last night I got back to Rio after spending twelve incredible days in Ouro Preto.

-It was one of the first times I have actually traveled by myself – and I met so many great people during my stay.
-This just goes to show that, while it is always fun traveling with friends, you can sometimes have just as much fun (if not more) traveling alone!
+I had originally planned to stay for five days, but was having such a great time that I ended up extending my stay.
+And I went by myself, which just goes to show that, while it’s always fun traveling with friends, you can sometimes have just as much fun (if not more) traveling alone.

 For those who haven’t heard of it, Ouro Preto is a former colonial mining town located in the mountains, in the state of Minas Gerais.

 It’s been named a UNESCO World Heritage Site because of its beautiful baroque architecture.
 It looks and feels like a European town, with hilly cobblestone streets and red-roofed houses.

 To add to the charm, the shop and restaurant signs throughout the city all look hand-crafted.
 Like this…

 In addition to being much smaller than Rio (eliminating the need for taxis much of the time), Ouro Preto also feels (and is) much safer than Rio.
 I would feel totally comfortable walking home alone at night, for instance, especially in the center of town.